 1 Hotel Central Park: Located on 58th Street between 5th and 6th, one block from Central Park South, this hotel is stunning.
 It is a five-star hotel, so expect to pay the price that comes along with it, but if you are looking for luxury, this is it.
 The outside of the building is covered in Ivy and is jaw dropping.
 The hotel has a very rustic feel to it, which I love, but is very chic at the same time.
 There are also several subway stations nearby that allow for easy access to the rest of the city.

 Where to Eat

-Marta: This is an Italian restaurant located on the bottom floor of the Redbury New York.
+Marta – This is an Italian restaurant located on the bottom floor of the Redbury New York.
 It has really good, thin crust pizza cooked in a wood-burning oven.
-I got the Margherita pizza and ate the entire thing by myself – it wasn’t a big pizza and it’s thin crust so it’s easy to do.
-At $19.00 a pizza, it is a little expensive, but worth it.

 What to Do

 Central Park: There is just something about Central Park.
 I prefer to explore it on a bike (you can cover more ground that way), but taking a nice stroll is also a great idea.
-I love the peacefulness of the Central Park.
-I love how you are in a city with millions of people, but don’t hear a single car in the heart of Central Park.
+It’s also pretty amazing how in the heart of Central Park, you don’t hear one car in a city with millions of people.

 Brooklyn Bridge: I have been to NYC multiple times, and my most recent trip is the first time I have ever actually walked across Brooklyn Bridge.
 Let’s be honest – it’s a tourist spot, and I don’t particularly love tourist spots.
 BUT, I do love a good view and there is no shortage of good views from the Brooklyn Bridge.